 Honey Sriracha Brussels Sprouts

 It's a flavorful, quick and easy way of transforming plain sprouts into a tasty dish.
-They make a great addition to your Thanksgiving dinner table.
-Crunchy but tender, they have a flavor-packed glaze of honey and Sriracha that'll make you want to eat your veggies.
+Crunchy, tender and flavor-packed.

 Candied Sweet Potatoes